Login with your member password below to see your content

 Castelmezzano

-If undiscovered is your thing then you'll love Castelmezzano.
-A medieval village tumbling down a spectacular cliffside in a region of Italy few have ever heard of let alone visited.
-This is the Basilicata region, largely forgotten and overshadowed by its more famous neighbors, Calabria and Puglia.
+If undiscovered is your thing, then you'll love Castelmezzano.
+A medieval village seemingly tumbling from the sky and rolling down a spectacular cliffside in a region of Italy few have ever heard of, let alone visited.

 Here is one of the most wonderful spots in Italy's deep south, so why do so few foreign tourists ever visit?
 No idea!
-Better for the few who do though.
+Better for the few who do, though.

 Castelmezzano at night